badasswp/ping-my-slack/readme.txt

 4. To get started, you would need to have an incoming webhook of your own.
 Head over to the URL below and follow the instructions to generate your webhook: https://api.slack.com/messaging/webhooks
 5. If you have done this successfully, you should have something that looks like so: https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX
-6. Save these details into your PingMySlack options page and you are ready to go!
+6. Save these details into your PingMeOnSlack options page and you are ready to go!

 == Description ==